 Sarah Lou Bailey (Course Leader)

-Annual Residential Course (London)
+Annual Week Course (London)

 A one week practical course in travel medicine organised by the London School of Hygiene and Tropical Medicine with practical aspect undertaken at the Hospital for Tropical Diseases.
 This course is designed primarily for general practitioners and practice nurses who provide a pre-travel health service.
 It aims to provide them with an opportunity to develop and update their knowledge and skills in travel medicine.